 If you have outstanding invoices, you could opt for invoice financing to get that money faster.
 Or, if you need cash for machinery, tech devices, office furniture, or something similar, consider equipment financing.

-Before applying for a small business loan, prepare loan documents you’ll need to show.
-You’ll most likely be asked to show financial statements, like your profit and loss statement, balance sheet, and cash flow statement, as well as tax returns and bank statements.
-Personal information may be checked as well.
+Before applying for a small business loan, make sure to prepare any loan documents you’ll need to show ahead of time.
+You’ll be asked to show a profit and loss statement, balance sheets, tax returns and bank statements.
+In some cases your personal information may be checked as well.